 HubSpot

-HubSpot is a comprehensive inbound marketing and sales automation platform that includes tools for email marketing, lead management, social media scheduling, and more.
+HubSpot is a comprehensive inbound marketing and sales automation platform.
+It offers different feature-rich dashboards for email marketing, lead management, social media scheduling, and more.

 Pardot

-Pardot is Salesforce’s marketing automation tool, focusing on B2B marketing automation, lead nurturing, and lead scoring.
+Pardot is a marketing automation tool by Salesforce®.
+It essentially focuses on B2B marketing automation, lead nurturing, and lead scoring.

 Mailchimp